bagusedh/ciscodude.net/bgp/yt/index.markdown

 - BGP
 - Network Monitoring
 ---
-Below is the status today for all ASNs I could find that operate in Yukon, or are Yukon Companies.
+Below is the status today for all ASNs I could find that operate in Yukon Territory, or are Yukon Territory Companies.
 I check the status of each ASN fairly often and update things as they change.
 Please [Contact Me](/contact/) if you have any updates.

 ### Icon Status Key